sockitfpga/MiSTer_SoCkit/README.md

 Adapted from https://github.com/michaelshmitty/SD-Installer-macos_MiSTer

-* Execute the script [MiSTer-sd-installer-linux.sh](MiSTer-sd-installer-linux.sh) to build the MiSTer SD card
+* Execute the script [MiSTer-sd-installer-linux.sh](MiSTer-sd-installer-linux.sh) to build the MiSTer SD card (updated to main/menu/linux 20221224)
   * dependencies: 7z `sudo apt install p7zip`

 * Copy this recommended [MiSTer.ini](MiSTer.ini) to the root folder of SD card
-  * vga scaler mode set in order to see picture on a standard VGA monitor
+  * vga scaler mode is set in order to see picture on a standard VGA monitor
-  * modify volumectl if the sound volume is too high and it causes audio distortion for the audio chip on Arrow SoC-Kit.
+  * modify volumectl if the sound volume is too high and it causes audio distortion for the audio chip on Arrow SoCKit.

-See [old_firmware/](old_firmware/) folder for ModernHackers port (old firmware/framework).
+Not needed anymore but just for reference, I include how I ported the old 2019 firmware/framework from ModernHackers in the [old_firmware/](old_firmware/) folder.

 #### Windows SD-installer